daryllxd/lifelong-learning/self-improvement/books/ray-dalio-principles.md

   - Love to knock things around with other smart people.

 - ***Getting the right people in the right roles in support of your goal is the key to succeeding at whatever you choose to accomplish.***
+  - For you, it's about using your thoughtful higher-level you to manage your emotional lower-level you.
+  - **Consciously develop habits that will make doing the things that are good for you habitual.**
+  - Think like this: you are the conductor of your own orchestra.
+It's your job to remove the people that don't play well with others, and it's your job to make sure that things are executed according to how it's in your head.

+### Learn How to Make Decisions Effectively

+- Recognize that the biggest threat to good decision making is harmful emotions, and decision making is a two-step process (learning, then deciding).
+- Getting an accurate picture of reality comes down to: being able to synthesize accurately and knowing how to navigate levels.
+  - Synthesis: converting a lot of data into an accurate picture.
+This is why you triangulate your views with people who you know synthesize well.
+    - New is overvalued relative to great.
+    - People who are good at pulling out such patterns of events are rare and essential.
+    - Be imprecise.
+You don't usually need to say "it's true", you can say "it's probably by-and-large true."
+  - Remember the 80/20 rule and know what the key 20% is.
+- You can navigate levels to move from your values to realize them on a day-to-day basis.

+Ex:

+- I want meaningful work.
+  - I want to be a doctor.
+    - I need to go to medical school.
+      - I need to get good grades in the sciences.
+        - I need to stay at home tonight and study.

+- Pay attention to your conversations.
+- Decisions should be consistent across different levels.
+Ex: healthiness, you shouldn't have twelve sausage links and a beer every day for breakfast.
+- Deciding well: logic, reason, common sense.
+"Until you make the unconscious conscious, it will direct your life and you will call it fate." - Carl Jung
+- Make your decisions as expected value calculations.
+- Always try to raise the probability of being right.
+- The best choices are the ones that have more pros than cons.
+- **Prioritize by weighing the value of additional information against the cost of not deciding.**

+- ***Shortcuts for Becoming a Great Decision Maker***
+  - Simplify.
+Get rid of irrelevant details, just essential information.
+  - Use principles.
+Most "cases at hand" can be put in categories.
+  - Believably weigh your decision making.
+  - Try to make a computer help you when making decisions.
+- On technology: there might come a point where you can input issues into a computer and have exchanges with experts all around the world.
+  - It's far more likely to think that humans will work WITH AI than against them.
+  - Computer have much greater "determination" than any other person, and they will work 24/7 for you.
+They process information faster, and they are immune to biases.
+  - Computers have no common sense.
+It can infer that waking up makes people hungry, just because they are sequential.
+- In order to have the best life possible, you have to: know what the best decisions are, and have the courage to make them.

+### Putting It All Together

+- Embrace reality and deal with it.
+- Be transparent with your thoughts and open-mindedly accept the feedback of others.
+- Radical open-mindedness.
+- Ego barrier and blind spot barrier.
+- People are wired differently.
+- Go after what you want, failing and reflecting well, changing/evolving to become more capable and less fearful.

+## Work Principles

+- TODO: When I work again.